luis-caldas/mycontainers/README.md

 Example of how the containers could be configured with docker-compose

+#### `build/`

+This folder contains Dockerfiles and needed configuration files for building the my containers

-#### Folders
+#### `shared/`

-Folders contain extra files to build a container and also its configuration files
+This folder contains shared configurations that are mounted volumes on the container and can be accessed with the container running